 Impact of COVID-19 on existing schemes

-As noted, due to the impact of COVID-19, the 2017 scheme has failed and will not vest, the vesting of the 2018 scheme is also in doubt.
+As noted, due to the impact of COVID-19, the 2018 scheme has failed and will not vest.
 As such Remco is considering mechanism to mitigate the increased retention risk resulting from the COVID-19 impact.